ldpliu/acm-promt/README.md

 5. create a acm hub
 6. hibernate all my clusters
 7. resume all my clusters
+8. do not hibernate/delete my cluster auto.
-8. create a cronjob to hierbernate all clusters in ns
+9. create a cronjob to hierbernate all clusters in ns

 ## policies
 1. enable all policy to all aws clusters